alexjvr1/UKButterflies/README.md

 #### *pipeline*

-With cutadapt we're removing all sequences that are shorter than 20bp and 3' quality trimmed to remove bases with PHRED quality score of < 20.
+We're removing all sequences that are shorter than 20bp and 3' quality trimmed to remove bases with PHRED quality score of < 20 with Cutadapt.

 01a_museum_cutadapt_filtering_trimming.sh